Rock Hill, SC, United States

-Piedmont Carolinas Radiation Therapy Center - a joint venture between Atrium Health and Piedmont Medical Center - is composed of practices in Rock Hill and Lancaster South Carolina.
+Piedmont Carolinas Radiation Therapy Center - a joint venture between Atrium Health and Piedmont Medical Center - is composed of two practices in Northern South Carolina with close proximity to Charlotte, NC.
 PCRT is one of the LCI’s busiest radiation oncology departments, treating more than 700 patients a year.
 The department is equipped with three Varian linacs - a TrueBeam with FFF modes, Varian Advanced Imaging, and a 3D surface image guidance system and two Clinac iXs.
 Additional equipment includes a GE CT scanner.
-The department has active SBRT and SRS programs.
+The department has active SBRT & SRS programs along with Xofigo and dedicated hot lab.
 Varian Eclipse and Aria are used for treatment planning and the electronic medical record.
 MIM Maestro image management software is also available.
 A full complement of QA tools and technologies are available.

 Education, Experience and Certifications